-Figure 2.66 shows an example where time series are used for modelling the electricity production from off shore wind turbines.
+Figure 2.83 shows an example where time series are used for modelling the electricity production from offshore wind turbines.
 Here 2000 MW multiplied with a time series representing a normalized 1 MW-production profile.

-List of Function-buttons
+List of Function-buttons f(x)

 When you push this button a text window will appear.
 At top, you have an extended editing window, containing the formula.
 Below the editing window, you can see the available functions and eventually copy and paste them to the power curve.
 There are six groups of functions.

-The use of formulas will normally increase the calculation time considerably External conditions, demand functions, production already planned functions, production units and different math functions and date and time functions.
+External conditions, demand functions, production already planned functions, production units and different math functions and date and time functions.
 The first two references respectively to time series created under external conditions and to the demands.
 The next two concern the production already planned functions together with the names of the production units to include.
 The last groups contain basic mathematical functions and date and time functions.